eventespresso/barista/packages/edtr-services/README.md

     The most important service that this package provides is the data rehydration of the Apollo cache.
 It reads the DOM data and updates/rehydrates the local cache to avoid network requests being sent for the initial data.
 It does so in [`useCacheRehydration`](./src/apollo/initialization/useCacheRehydration.ts).

 -   Queries
     It provides all the data queries required for EDTR.
-The queries and all the related utilities are places in `src/apollo/queries` directory, organized into entity types.
+The queries and all the related utilities can be found in the `src/apollo/queries` directory, organized into entity types.

 -   Mutations
     It provides all the mutations required for EDTR.
-The mutations and all the related utilities are places in `src/apollo/mutations` directory, organized into entity types.
+The mutations and all the related utilities can be found in the `src/apollo/mutations` directory, organized into entity types.

 ## Query Examples